JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-12-21-bert_sequence_classifier_finbert_tone_en.md

 ## Description

-This model was imported from `Hugging Face` and it's been fine-tuned on 10.000 manually annotated sentences from analyst reports, leveraging `FinBERT` embeddings.
+This model has been fine-tuned on 10.000 manually annotated sentences from analyst reports, leveraging `FinBERT` embeddings.
 This model achieves superior performance on financial tone analysis task.

 ## Predicted Entities